International Labour Organization: Commercialized sex

 From the moment its creation in the 1919 Treaty of Versailles, the ILO has been concerned with the controversial issue of commercial sex.
 Prior to the creation of the ILO and League of Nations, the issue of sex work had been exclusively under the jurisdiction of the state, now, the ILO and League of Nations believed the issue transcended borders and within their jurisdiction.
 In the early twentieth, commercialized sex was considered both immoral and criminal activity.
 Initially, the ILO strongly believed prostitution was linked to vulnerable single working women emigrating to other nations without being under the paternal supervision of a man.
 After the widespread destruction caused by World War I, the ILO saw prostitution as spreading contagion requiring regulation.
 Under the leadership of the French socialist Albert Thomas, the ILO created a medical division whose primary focus was on male sailors whose lives were viewed as "nomadic" and "promiscuous", which made these men susceptible to infection of STD's.
 After the conclusion of the Genoa maritime conference in 1920, the ILO proclaimed itself as the critical leader of the prevention and treatment of STD's in sailors.
-In the interwar years, the ILO also sought to protect female workers in dangers trades, but delegates to ILO Conferences did not consider the sex trade to be "work", which was conceived of as industrial labor.
+In the interwar years, the ILO also sought to protect female workers in dangers trades, but delegates to ILO Conferences did not consider the sex trade to be "work", which was conceived of as industrial labour.
 The ILO believed that if women worked industrial jobs, this would be a deterrent from them living immoral lives.
 In order to make these industrial jobs more attractive, the ILO promoted better wages and safer working conditions, both intended to prevent women from falling victim to the temptation of the sex trades.

 Following the creation of the United Nations, the ILO took a back seat to the newly formed organization on the issue of commercialized sex.
 The UN Commission on the Status of Women called for abolishing both sex trafficking and prostitution.
-In the 1950s, the UN Economic and Social Council and the International Police Organization sought to end any activity that resembled slavery, classifying sex trafficking and prostitution as criminal rather than labor issues.
+In the 1950s, the UN Economic and Social Council and the International Police Organization sought to end any activity that resembled slavery, classifying sex trafficking and prostitution as criminal rather than labour issues.

 Beginning in 1976, the ILO and other organizations began to examine the working and living conditions of rural women in developing countries.
 One example the ILO investigated was the go-go bars and the growing phenomenon of hired wives in Thailand, which both thrived because the development of U.S. military bases in the region.
 In the late 1970s, the ILO established the Programme on Rural Women, which investigated the involvement of young masseuses in the sex trade in Bangkok.
-It was critical because it was the first time in the history of the ILO or any of its branches that prostitution was described as a form of labor.
+It was critical because it was the first time in the history of the ILO or any of its branches that prostitution was described as a form of labour.
 In the decades that followed, the increase in sex tourism and the exploding AIDS epidemic strengthened ILO interest in the commercial sex trade.